Athena Bitcoin Spam Text Settlement (Closed)

 The following are excluded from the class:

-What Benefits Does the Athena Bitcoin Settlement Provide?
+What Benefits Did the Athena Bitcoin Settlement Provide?

-Athena has agreed to create a settlement fund of $4,500,000.
-After notice and administration costs, attorneys’ fees, and a service award to the class representative, the remaining funds are used to pay class member claims.
+Athena agreed to create a settlement fund of $4,500,000.
+After notice and administration costs, attorneys’ fees, and a service award to the class representative, the remaining funds were used to pay class member claims.

 Crypto Spam Text Class Action Claim Form: How to File